pledgeshield/hackerrank_python/README.md

 # python_solutions

-A repository, to keep track of solved problems in Python and revisit them.
+A repository, to keep track of solved problems in Python.
+These problems originate from different sources.
+They appear interesting to me, thus I am putting them in these collections, so I be able to revisit and revise them in time.